stenixon0/E11-3D_Game/README.md

 I changed the player input to affect acceleration, rather than velocity.

+# WASD accelerates in the cardinal direction relative to the direction the player is facing.

 When the player is not inputting a direction, the "friction" will bring the ball to a halt.

 Note that input can still occur when the player ball is in the air